-The Company will bear the entire cost of this solicitation, including the preparation, assembly, printing and mailing of this Proxy Statement, the GOLD proxy card and any additional solicitation materials furnished to the Company's stockholders.
+The Company will bear the entire cost of this solicitation, including the preparation, assembly, printing and mailing of this Proxy Statement, the proxy card and any additional solicitation materials furnished to the Company's stockholders.
 Copies of solicitation materials will be furnished to brokerage houses, fiduciaries and custodians holding shares in their names that are beneficially owned by others so that they may forward this solicitation material to such beneficial owners.
 In addition, the Company may reimburse such persons for their out-of-pocket costs in forwarding the solicitation materials to such beneficial owners.
 The original solicitation of proxies by mail may be supplemented by solicitation by telephone, e-mail or other means, by directors, officers or employees of the Company, without additional compensation.
-The regular employees will be administrative personnel.
 We may also solicit proxies by email from stockholders who are our employees or who previously requested to receive proxy materials electronically.
 The Company has retained MacKenzie Partners to solicit proxies.
-Under our agreement with MacKenzie Partners, MacKenzie Partners will receive a fee of up to \$[•].
-MacKenzie Partners expects that approximately 25 of its employees will assist in the solicitation.
+Under our agreement with MacKenzie Partners, we anticipate that MacKenzie Partners will receive a fee of \$75,000 plus certain out-of-pocket expenses.
 The Company also agreed to indemnify MacKenzie Partners against certain liabilities relating to, or arising out of, its retention.
 MacKenzie Partners will solicit proxies by mail, telephone, facsimile and email.
-Our aggregate expenses, including those of MacKenzie Partners, our outside legal counsel and other outside advisors, related to our solicitation of proxies in excess of expenses normally spent for an annual meeting of stockholders in which there is not a proxy contest and salaries and wages of our regular employees and officers, are expected to be approximately \$[•], of which approximately \$[•] has been incurred as of the date of this Proxy Statement.